 Twentieth century U.S. history, LGBT culture, African American history, urban nightlife

 Eric Gonzaba is currently a PhD candidate in American history at George Mason University.
 His research interests revolve around the cultural politics of race and sexuality in late 20th century America, particularly 1970s/1980s African American and queer nightlife.

 Eric is the creator of Wearing Gay History, an award-winning online digital archive and museum which explores the history of lesbian, gay, bisexual, and transgender communities through t-shirts.
 He currently serves on the Board of Directors of the Rainbow History Project, which collects and preserves LGBT history in metropolitan Washington DC.
-He also is a regular contributor to OutHistory, a site and blog dedicated to uncovering the queer past.
+He also is a contributing editor to OutHistory, a site and blog dedicated to uncovering the queer past.